 Fielding's Governing Board is rightly proud of the achievements of the school.
 However, it’s drive is clear: for the school to become increasingly outstanding in more and more areas of its work, giving local children the best possible start in life.

 The Governing Board works in close partnership with the Head teacher, staff and the Local Authority.
 Whilst the Head teacher is, of course, responsible for the day to day running of the school, the governors are involved with such things as staffing, curriculum, school buildings and finance.
 It ensures the school functions well and maintains the proper range of academic and social objectives.

-Membership of the Governing Body includes parents, teaching staff and representatives from the local community and the Local Authority.
+Membership of the Governing Board includes parents, teaching staff and representatives from the local community and the Local Authority.

-The Governing Body has a range of powers and duties laid down by various Education Acts.
+The Governing Board has a range of powers and duties laid down by various Education Acts.
 In the main, these responsibilities relate to:

 Governors adopt, review and monitor a range of policies that govern the operation of the school including Health and Safety, Behaviour, Curriculum and Performance Management.

 Governors discharge the above responsibilities, together with many others, through a Governing Board meeting each term.
 These formal meetings are supplemented by a series of committee-meetings dealing with more specific issues.
 Two committees of governors usually meet twice each term:

 - Resources Committee (focusing on staffing, premises and finance).